in , ,

 Fittonia is a genus of 2 species of evergreen perennials.
 They are freely rooting with mat-forming stems.
 Fittonia is native to tropical rain forests in South America, mainly Peru.

-Get to Know Fittonia
+Get to know Fittonia

 • Plant type: Tropical evergreen perennial